Adelaide High School: Facilities

 Student facilities include a library, gymnasium, tennis, basketball and netball courts, cricket nets, four ovals (shared with the Adelaide City Council), Performing Arts Centre, science labs and lecture theatres.
 The school also has a boatshed on the bank of the River Torrens which holds the school's many rowing boats and where the school's rowing crews train.
 It also has a shared rowing facility at West Lakes with Unley High School and Norwood Morialta High School.
 A new wing, the Charles Todd Wing, was added to the southern side of the school in 2015.
 Building 4, previously housing the Languages, Art and Library areas, was upgraded and now contains the Languages, Maths and Arts learning areas.
-In 2019, the school self-funded a Performing Arts Centre Refurbishment and in 2021, also saw a $24 million build in the centre of the school, in order to accommodate for the large intake of Year 7 students into the school.
+In 2019, the school self-funded a Performing Arts Centre Refurbishment and in 2021, also saw a $24 million build in the centre of the school, to accommodate the large intake of Year 7 students into the school.